jrgong420/discourse-topic-cards/HIGHLIGHT_FEATURE.md

 ### Highlights Too Subtle

 1. Increase intensity: Change from `subtle` to `medium` or `strong`
-2. Try different style: `border` is more prominent than `background`
-3. Check color scheme: Some styles work better in light vs dark mode
+2. Check color scheme: Verify tertiary color has good contrast in your theme
+3. Verify tags are correctly configured and applied to topics

 ### Highlights Too Aggressive

 1. Decrease intensity: Change from `strong` to `medium` or `subtle`
-2. Try different style: `background` is more subtle than `border`
-3. Consider using fewer highlight tags
+2. Consider using fewer highlight tags to reduce visual noise
+3. Ensure your theme's tertiary color is not too bright or saturated

 ## Best Practices

 ### Recommended Configurations

-**For General Featured Content**
+**For General Featured Content (Recommended)**
-- Style: `border`
+- Style: `tertiary_accent`
 - Intensity: `medium`
 - Tags: `featured`

 **For Subtle Emphasis**
-- Style: `background`
+- Style: `tertiary_accent`
 - Intensity: `subtle`
 - Tags: `featured|recommended`

 **For Urgent/Important Content**
-- Style: `elevation`
+- Style: `tertiary_accent`
 - Intensity: `strong`
 - Tags: `urgent|breaking`

 ### Design Guidelines

 1. **Don't overuse**: Limit highlighted tags to 1-3 to maintain effectiveness
-2. **Be consistent**: Use the same style/intensity across your site
+2. **Be consistent**: Use the same intensity across your site
 3. **Test both themes**: Verify in light and dark color schemes
 4. **Consider context**: Match intensity to content importance
 5. **Monitor performance**: Too many highlights reduce individual impact
+6. **Tertiary color matters**: Ensure your theme's tertiary color has good contrast and visibility

 ## Accessibility Considerations